Get Approved for up to $35,000 in 3 minutes

 SIS Payment Increases

 The amounts given for SIS benefits are based on the provincial budget.
 For the 2023 2024 provincial budget, increases were made to some SIS benefits as of May 1, 2023.
-It’s unknown when the next increase will be.
+Some increases were also made in January 2025, and they were then increased again in May 2025.

 Overview